We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Before comparing individual tools, it's worth understanding that every meeting transcription tool falls into one of two categories:

 Bot-based tools send an AI participant into your meeting.
 It joins the call like any other attendee, records the audio, and processes it after (or during) the call.
-Otter.ai, Fireflies, Fathom, and most others work this way.
+Otter.ai, Fireflies, and most others work this way.

 This architectural difference affects everything - from how other participants perceive the tool to how speaker identification works.